2018 Municipal Election

 A voter is entitled to vote once in a municipality and once for a school board even if the voter has more than one qualifying address within the municipality or school board.
 The place where they reside is where they vote.
 A voter may only have one permanent residence.

-The alternative Voting Method “Vote by Mail” is being used for the 2014 Municipal Election.
-Voting kits will be mailed by Canada Post, to electors whose name appears on the voters list of electors during the week of September 29th, 2014.
+The alternative Voting Method "Vote by Internet/Telephone" is being used for the 2018 Municipal Election.
+Voting Pins will be mailed by Canada Post, to electors whose name appears on the voters list of electors.
 You will be issued one voting kit.
-Should you receive more than one kit, please note that it is against the law to vote more than once in a municipality (Municipal Election Act 97, s 51 (2)).
-To ensure that your completed ballot (the signed declaration form and the secrecy envelope containg the ballot, placed in the yellow return envelope) is received by the Municipality prior to the voting deadline, it must be deposited with Canada Post by October 18th 2014.
-The yellow return envelope may also be dropped off at the Marmora and Lake municipal Office until October 27, 2014.
+Should you receive more than one kit, please note that it is against the law to vote more than once in a municipality [Municipal Election Act 97, s 51 (2)].

-Voters’ Guide for Ontario Municipal and School Board Elections – Click here
+- Voters' Guide for Ontario Municipal and School Board Elections

-Municipal Elections – Information Guide for School Board Trustee Candidates – Click here
+- Municipal Elections – Information Guide for School Board Trustee Candidates

-Candidates’ Guide for Ontario Municipal and School Board Elections – Click here
+- Candidates' Guide for Ontario Municipal and School Board Elections

-AMO Course: So you Want to Run for Council?
-Click here for course details.
+- AMO Course: So you Want to Run for Council?

 For more information regarding the upcoming Municipal Election please contact: